5 PNC Park Tips For Newbies

 The biggest baseball fan you’ll ever meet.

-Visiting PNC Park, Tip #5: Check out Baseball Joe.
+Visiting PNC Park, Tip #5: Go meet Baseball Joe.
 I promise you, you’ve never met a bigger Pirates or even baseball fan than “Baseball Joe” Vogel.
 Despite being rendered deaf and mute from three strokes, he still manages to attend every Pirates home game, as he has since he was a young boy.

 Baseball Joe sits in the covered section just above the out-of-town scoreboard in right field, and communicates with fans through a small keyboard he carries around.
 He is the biggest baseball fan anywhere…don’t even mention other sports to him.
 Joe loves to meet other baseball fans…you can tell him I sent you.
 Read more about Baseball Joe here.